dainst/NeoFinderToES/README.md

                               be comma separated
                               (use with care as this may create records that will miss the specified fields)
-                              (only works with option -c) -m,--mimeType <STRATEGY>     the mime type fetch strategy to use:
+                              (for catalog parsing only) -m,--mimetype <STRATEGY>     the mime type fetch strategy to use:
                               0: no mime type information is fetched (default)
                               1: mime type is 'guessed' based on file extension
                               2: mime type is detected by inspecting the file (most accurate but slow)
-                              (only works without option -c) -n,--newindex                create a new elasticsearch index
+                              (for file system scanning only) -n,--newindex                create a new elasticsearch index
-                              (if an old one with the same name exists it will be deleted) -t,--threads <MAX_THREADS>   the maximum number of threads used for file system reading
+                              (if an old one with the same name exists it will be deleted) -r,--readerrors              ignore read errors
+                              (for file system scanning only) -t,--threads <MAX_THREADS>   the maximum number of threads used for file system reading
                               (the default value is the number of available CPU cores)
-                              (only works without option -c) -v,--verbose                 show JSON objects that are added to the index
+                              (for file system scanning only) -v,--verbose                 show JSON objects that are added to the index
 ```